- Although Maryland can be hot and humid in the summer, it has cold and dry winters, so most of the snakes go dormant at that time.

 You may also find some in urban areas or suburban areas in brush piles, rotting tree stumps, mulch piles and landscaping, and basements.
 If you do find these little snakes in your yard or basement don’t worry, they are not venomous.

-Maryland only has two types of venomous snakes, which is something that makes outdoor enthusiasts very happy.
+Maryland only has two types of venomous snakes, which is good if you’re afraid of them.
 Whenever you are hiking in an area where venomous snakes are known to live one way that you can stay safe is to stay on the dedicated hiking trails.
 Choose a wide well-traveled trail to hike on and don’t make your own paths.
 Snakes will usually stick to the brush and stay far away from man-made trails where people tend to be.

 If you are out hunting, hiking, or taking your kids out in the woods and you come across a snake don’t panic.
 Move very slowly and back up, never approach the snake.
 If you can you should wait for the snake to move away before walking away.